vinnyroca/3D_Software/docs/memorypalace.md

 1. At least one 3D scanned object.
 2. At least one sculpted object besides your familiar.
 3. At least one 3D modeled object using poly model techniques.
-4. At least 5 hand-made objects in total, not including your familiar.
+4. At least 3 additional hand-made objects, not including your familiar.
 5. A full environment, whether interior or exterior.
 6. At least one type of camera move (pan, zoom, tilt, dolly, etc.)
 7. All models will be textures and thoughtfully lit.